payvision-development/recruitment-challenges/README.md

 # Test Automation Engineer - Rendering transactions

 As a payment gateway, Payvision offers multiple APIs to process payments and credits (also known as transactions).
 In this challenge, you will be in charge of creating a **testing plan**.
-Use the technology and/or frameworks that make you feel comfortable.
+Use the technology and/or framework that you feel most comfortable with in order to create an **automated testing plan**.
 Don't hesitate to contact us if you have any questions regarding this challenge.

 ## Challenge details
 Here you have the requirements that you have to cover.